Medieval hunting: Hound

 The dog was essential for several purposes.
 Its good sense of smell made it invaluable in finding the quarry.
 It would then assist in driving the hunted animal and, when the animal was finally at bay, the dog would either be the instrument of attack, or distract the quarry while the hunter moved in for the kill.
 Different breeds would be used for different tasks, and for different sorts of game, and while some of these breeds are recognizable to us today, the dogs were nevertheless somewhat different from modern breeds.

 Foremost among the hunting breeds was the greyhound.
 This breed was valued first and foremost for its speed, but also for its ability to attack and take down the game.
-Since the greyhound did not have much stamina, it was essential that it be not released before the quarry was in sight, toward the end of the hunt.
+Since the greyhound did not have much stamina, it was essential that it not be released before the quarry was in sight, toward the end of the hunt.
 Furthermore, greyhounds, though aggressive hunters, were valued for their docile temper at home, and often allowed inside as pets.

 The alaunt, or alant, was a somewhat more robust animal than the greyhound, and therefore used against larger game, such as bears or boars.
 The alaunt was considered a reckless animal, and had been known to attack domestic animals, or even its owner.
 The mastiff was an even more rugged breed, and though also used on the larger game, was mostly considered useful as a guard-dog.